o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/working-with-nodes-adding-and-connecting.md

 1. Drag a node over the side of the node that you want to connect, briefly holding the new node in position.
 For example, drag the left side of one node onto the right side of the second node.

-1. When an expanding, box\-shaped animation appears over the overlapping nodes, the node pins have been connected.
+1. When an expanding, box-shaped animation appears over the overlapping nodes, the node pins have been connected.

 1. Adjust the position of the new node on the graph.
 ![\[Connecting two existing nodes by superimposing them in the Script Canvas editor.\]](/images/user-guide/scripting/script-canvas/script-canvas-working-with-nodes-6.gif)